The only traumatic cause of Fibromylagia is Motor Vehicle Accidents . see Fibromyalgia Is Only Induced by Motor Vehicle Trauma ?Whiplash Disease

 – consider getting an upright MRI in flexion or extension.

 Question is where do you get it done?
-I am having one patient travelling to a US site because it is of good quality and cheaper than Kamloops.
+I am having one patient travelling to Las Vegas because it is of good quality and cheaper than Kamloops.
 I will report back about that…